Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications

+This annex contains the geometrical calculations that proof that the diffraction spots on the MILAND detector and the Gd-GEM detector (as compared in chapter \ref{ILL}) come from the same reflection.

-Figure \ref{fig: detector_readout} displays the schematic drawing of the detector as it is seen from the sample.
+Figure \ref{fig: detector_readout} displays the schematic drawing of the Gd-GEM detector as it is seen from the sample.
 The neutrons pass first through the detector readout, then the three GEM foils and arrive finally at the cathode.
 If the detector rotation angle $\gamma$ is increased (detector moves to the right), the diffraction spot will move to the left towards larger x and y values.
 If seen from the cathode side as in figure \ref{fig: detector_converter}, an increase in $\gamma$ means that the detector moves to the left, and the diffraction spot moves to the right.
-If the detector had been installed in such a way that its x-axis was parallel to the beam line and its y axis normal to the beam line, a rotation in $\gamma$ would have resulted only in a change in the x coordinate.
-To see the effect of the detector movement both in the x and in the y coordinate, the detector was installed with an angle $\beta$ of approximately $45\si{\degree}$ between the beam line and the x-axis.
+To see the effect of the detector movement both in the x and in the y coordinate, the detector was installed with an angle $\beta$ of approximately $45\si{\degree}$ between the beamline and the x-axis.